phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

 # Dynamic SPI on Java EE

 Now whether this is a good idea is a different discussion, but just to show that it's possible, we will now use dynamic SPI to load the implementations on an Application server.
-This means I can add new implementation to a running server.
+This means I can add a new implementation to a running server.
 So not only can I add a new implementation without touching the code or the dependencies, but I can also enable this new implementation without having to restart the application.

-The implementations look exactly like the Java SE SPI example, the `pom.xml` does not contain any implementation modules, and we now have a new class to load the module in the `plugins` folder:
+The implementations look exactly like the Java SE SPI example, the `pom.xml` does not contain any implementation modules, and we now have a new class that load the modules in the `plugins` folder:

-It's an Application Scoped CDI Bean (so singleton) that loads modules on startup.
+It's an `ApplicationScoped` CDI Bean that loads modules on startup.
 The modules can also be reloaded with REST:

 ```java
     @Path("/pluginloader")